wordofwarning/wordofwarning.org/current/2019-worksahead/index.md

 ---
 *Presented by* Word of Warning, Contact + STUN

-### Thursday 16 + Friday 17 May 2019, Evening
+### Thursday 16 + Friday 17 May 2019, 7.30pm
 Sample new performance in our annual evening of works in development… With artists + shows to be announced in February, get a feel for it with a look at [Works Ahead 2018](/archive/2018-worksahead).

 #### Venue + Booking Details
-Dates: Thursday 16 + Friday 17 May 2019, Evening (time TBC)
+Dates: Thursday 16 + Friday 17 May 2019, 7.30pm
 Venue: <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">STUN Studio at Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA
-Tickets: will go on sale during March, with prices TBC
+Tickets: will go on sale during April, with prices *tbc*.
 Enquiries: 0161 232 6086 (Word of Warning office)

 #### Access Information
-Age advisory: TBC (parental/guardian discretion).
-Duration: TBC.
+Age advisory: *tbc*.
+Duration: *tbc*.
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### What people have said about Works Ahead
 >*…evenings like Works Ahead are vital …both [pieces] harness techniques and raise ideas which are truly compelling.*<br><a href="http://www.thestateofthearts.co.uk/features/works-ahead-expect-something-weird-personal-entirely-half-done" target="_blank">The State of The Arts (2018 review)</a>